serverless/serverless/docs/getting-started.md

 SERVERLESS_FRAMEWORK_FORCE_UPDATE=true
 ```

+## Pinning to a Specific Version

+You are able to pin to a specific version of the Serverless Framework using normal semver syntax, by setting the `frameworkVersion` property in your `serverless.yml` file.
+If you do not set this property, then every 24 hours you will be automatically updated to the latest version of the Serverless Framework.
+If you do set this property, you will be updated every 24 hours to the highest version that is currently available for the version constraint you have set.

+For example, If you set `frameworkVersion: ~4.1.0` then you will always be updated to the most recent patch version of `4.1.x`.

+We highly recommend that you never pin to a specific patch version and instead pin to a specific major or minor version.
+This way you will always benefit from patch updates that may include security and bug fixes.

+We periodically will block versions that are found to contain regressions, security issues, or other issues that impact stability for our users.
+If you are pinning to a version that is found to be broken, we will update you to the next closest patch version that is not blocked.

+### Blocked Versions

+Currently, the following versions are blocked,

+1. Versions older than `4.0.4`
+2. Version `4.1.8`
+3. Versions `4.1.13` to `4.1.15`

 ## The `serverless` Command

 The Serverless Framework ships with a `serverless` command that walks you through getting a project created and deployed onto AWS.
 It helps with downloading a Template, setting up AWS Credentials, setting up the Serverless Framework Dashboard, and more, while explaining each concept along the way.